jmullercuber/eclipse-weather-forecast/README.md

 ## Usage

-Run the following in your terminal
+Run the following in your terminal:

 ```sh
 ./run.sh
 ```

-View the generated image in the `data/out` directory
+View the generated image in the `data/out` directory.

+Create a [config/config.json](config/config.json) file to adjust program parameters.
+Refer to the [example config here](config/example_config.json).

 ## Resources